I’m a firm believer of turning obstacles into fuel.

 Today the dyslexia is something I just work around.

 I use those to help me get a ton of shit done.

 The ADD enables me to ignore anything that doesn’t interest me, and the OCD enables me to focus on my goals like a hawk eyeing its prey.

 Whether it’s discovering new ways to help growers bring marijuana to its true genetic potential, or building my nutrient line, or feeding families in Bulgaria—all things I do with laser-like focus.

-I honestly don’t think Advanced Nutrients would be a $90 million a year company if I wasn’t
+I honestly don’t think Advanced Nutrients would be an over $100 million a year company if I wasn’t

 cursed blessed with these disabilities.
 I just toss the “dis” part and turn them into ABILITIES.